LunaSare/spring2023-data-science/lectures/lecture-unix-shell.md

 A) Go into teams of 2 or 3 people.
 Find a name for your team and write it down in the etherpad along with the names of the team members.
 Take 5-7 min to do so.

 B)  Read https://swcarpentry.github.io/shell-novice/04-pipefilter/index.html and run along the example code on the terminal (as well as the exercises!).
 Email the code to your instructor once you are done.
-You can email the code as a txt file or directly on the body of the email.
+You can email the code as a .txt file or directly on the body of the email.

 C) As you read, discuss with your team and answer: